3rd-Eden/useragent/README.md

 The function accepts 2 arguments, both should be a `string`.
 The first argument should the user agent string that is known on the server from the `req.headers.useragent` header.
-The other argument is optional and should be the user agent string that you see in the browser, this can be send from the browser using a xhr request or something like this.
+The other argument is optional and should be the user agent string that you see in the browser, this can be sent from the browser using a xhr request or something like this.
 This allows you detect if the user is browsing the web using the `Chrome Frame` extension.